chef/chef-web-docs/content/runbook/server_backup_restore.md

     chef-backend-ctl join-cluster IP_OF_FIRST_NODE --publish_address IP_OF_THIS_NODE
     ```

-3. Restore a Chef Infra Server from your backed up Chef Infra Server configuration
+3. Restore Chef Infra Server from your backed up Infra Server configuration
     (See step 2 in the backup instructions above).
 Alternatively, you
     can generate new configuration for this node and reconfigure it
     using the steps found in [the installation